Our Team

 Research Analyst: Annie Watson

 Annie Watson is passionate about human rights education, collecting data that can be used to hold governments accountable for abuses, and communicating research to broad audiences so that it can be used to press for progress.
 She is a political scientist with more than seven years of experience measuring human rights experiences.
-Annie received her PhD from the University of Georgia in 2020 and currently teaches for Middle Georgia State University.
+Annie received her Ph.D. from the University of Georgia in 2020 and currently is a Teaching Assistant Professor at the University of North Carolina—Chapel Hill.
 Her research focuses primarily on the incorporation of international human rights law in domestic policies, particularly for women’s rights and economic rights.

 Previous Research Assistants